 To remove the blacklisted query pattern simply select it and click “Unblock”.

-Queries are the primary interface to data in Humio and so it is important that users are not
+Queries are the primary interface to data in Humio and so it is important that

 admin-1.
 We present a very detailed message in place of event data: